badu/badu.github.io/_content/post/radix-story.md

 ---
 title: A Radix Story
-tags: ["Golang", "Radix", "Tree", "Router", "Search"]
+tags: ["Go", "Radix", "Tree", "Router", "Search"]
 date: 2018-02-27
 description : About routing and searching using radix trees.
 ---